wavemotion-dave/GimliDS/README.md

 ## Why GimliDS?

-Well - this is not enitrely a classic Frodo emulator but is clearly derived from those sources.
+Well - this is not entirely a classic Frodo emulator but is clearly derived from those sources.
 Mainline Frodo has taken many great steps forward in recent years to be more accurate and generally is a couple of full notches above where this port sits.
-My emulator is largely taken from older DS ports that used Frodo 4.2 (circa 2007) as a codebase and numerous tweaks and hacks were done to get it running on the venerable DS hardwarwe.
+My emulator is largely taken from older DS ports that used Frodo 4.2 (circa 2007) as a codebase and numerous tweaks and hacks were done to get it running on the venerable DS hardware.
 I've taken that and tried to back-port some of the newer Frodo mainline improvements but also add my own tweaks and hacks to make it fully playable on the little handheld.
 As such, the GimliDS naming is a clear nod to the original emulator but also distinguishes it as a bit rough around the edges...